cvicens/state-machine-assistant/README.md

 Here you have two options, you can just `git clone` or use CodeReady Workspaces.

-If you have access to a CRW cluster just compose a URL like this:
+If you have access to a [CodeReady Workspaces (CRW)](https://developers.redhat.com/products/codeready-workspaces/overview) cluster just compose a URL like this:

 ```
 <YOUR CRW CLUSTER URL>/f?url=https://github.com/cvicens/state-machine-assistant